jdesboeufs/connect-mongo/Readme.md

 #### Re-use a native MongoDB driver connection

-In this case, you juste have to give your `Db` instance to `connect-mongo`.
+In this case, you just have to give your `Db` instance to `connect-mongo`.
 If the connection is not opened, `connect-mongo` will do it for you.

 ```js